Brewing in Oregon: Festivals

 The Oregon Brewers Festival the largest gathering of independent craft brewers in the United States.
 The Gold Beach Brew & Art Festival is always held the Saturday after Labor Day.
 It is the oldest brew festival in southern Oregon and on the Oregon Coast.

-Oregon is host to several other beer oriented festivals throughout the year, each with their own unique focus and feel.
+Other beer festivals include the Portland International Beerfest and SheBrew.

 Homebrewing

-F.H.
-Steinbart is a homebrew supply store on SE 12th Avenue in Portland, Oregon.
+F. H. Steinbart is a homebrew supply store on SE 12th Avenue in Portland, Oregon.
 It is the oldest homebrew supply store in the country and helped nurture the vibrant Pacific Northwest craft-brewing scene.
 President Jimmy Carter signed HR 1337 into law in 1978, which legalized homebrewing at the federal level.
 In the years that followed, many commercial brewers began as homebrewer customers who were introduced to the company by buying supplies there – the Widmers and McMenamins brothers were customers.

 Owner John DeBenedetti helped establish the Oregon Brew Crew in 1980; it is Oregon's largest active homebrew club and meets monthly in the FH Steinbart warehouse.